 Living in a warm climate at Christmas time can have some definite disadvantages, the most obvious for me being that I have never experienced a white Christmas!

-However, on the bonus side, how many people in the northern hemisphere would have ever have had the inclination to experience the pure joy of finishing off their Christmas dinner with a sumptuously divine Ice-Cream Christmas Pudding?
-This is but one of advantages of life in Australia!
+However, on the bonus side, how many people in the northern hemisphere would have had the inclination to experience the pure joy of finishing off their Christmas dinner with a sumptuously divine ice cream Christmas Pudding?
+This is but one of the advantages of life in Australia.

 It was only about ten years ago that I first made this summer Christmas pudding.
-It has become such a tradition since then that Christmas just wouldn’t be the same with out it.
+It has become a tradition since then and Christmas just wouldn’t be the same without it.
 (Mind you, I also make a traditional pudding, which can be eaten with hot custard).

 Ice-Cream Christmas Pudding